tegonal/dotty/docs/docs/reference/changed-features/implicit-resolution.md

     class A
     class B extends C
     class C
-    implicit def a1: A
+    given def a1: A
-    implicit def a2: A
+    given def a2: A
-    implicit def b(implicit a: A): B
+    given def b(implicit a: A): B
-    implicit def c: C
+    given def c: C
     ```
-    and the query `implicitly[C]`.
+    and the query `summon[C]`.

     This query would now be classified as ambiguous.
 This makes sense, after all
     there are two possible solutions, `b(a1)` and `b(a2)`, neither of which is better